 The VFP11 coprocessor evaluates the instruction for exceptions in the E1 and E2 pipeline stages.
-No means exist to signal exceptions to the ARM1136 processor after the E2 stage.
-The VFP11 coprocessor enters the exceptional state when it detects that an instruction has a potential to generate a floating-point exception while the corresponding exception enable bit is set.
+There is no mechanism to signal exceptions to the ARM1136 processor after the E2 stage.
+The VFP11 coprocessor enters the exceptional state when it detects that an instruction has a potential to generate a floating-point exception while the corresponding exception enable bit is set to 1.
 Such an instruction is called a potentially exceptional instruction.

-An example of an instruction that generates an actual exception is a division of a normal value by zero when the Division by Zero exception enable bit, FPSCR[9], is set.
-This mechanism provides support for the IEEE 754 trap mechanism and provides programmers a means of halting execution on certain conditions.
+An example of an instruction that generates an actual exception is a division of a normal value by zero when the Division by Zero exception enable bit, FPSCR[9], is set to 1.
+This mechanism provides support for the IEEE 754 trap mechanism and enables software to halt execution on certain conditions.

-As an example of an instruction that generates a potential exception, if the overflow exception enable bit, FPSCR[10], is set, and the initial exponent for a multiply operation is the maximum exponent for a normal value in the destination precision, the VFP11 coprocessor bounces the instruction pessimistically.
+The following is an example of an instruction that generates a potential exception.
+If the overflow exception enable bit, FPSCR[10], is set to 1, and the initial exponent for a multiply operation is the maximum exponent for a normal value in the destination precision, the VFP11 coprocessor bounces the instruction pessimistically.
 Since the impact on the exponent due to mantissa overflow and rounding is not known in the E1 or E2 stages of the FMAC pipeline, the decision to bounce must be made based on the potential for an exception.
 Support code performs the multiply operation and determines the exception status.
 If the multiply operation results in an overflow, the processor jumps to the Overflow user trap handler.
 If the operation does not result in an overflow, it writes the computed result to the destination, sets the appropriate flags in the FPSCR, and returns to user code.